 Friday, July 10th, 2009

 While planning the trip, I had read about the Shiprock, a rock formation rising nearly 1,800 feet (550 m) above the high-desert plain on the Navajo Nation in New Mexico.
-Our route was passing close to it and I figured that we might take a quick detour and visit this beautiful rock which plays a significant role in Navajo religion, mythology and tradition.
+Our route was passing close to it, so I figured that it was worth it to take a quick detour and visit this majestic rock which plays such a significant role in Navajo religion, mythology and tradition.

-Since the GPS wasn't really helping since I couldn't locate the rock on the map, and Google Map also wasn't helping because a lot of the roads turned out to be private Indian roads, closed with gates.
-So I decided to resort to my traditional driving recipe: use of luck to get to the Shiprock and then use the GPS to get back to the main road.
+The GPS wasn't really helping us locating the rock on the map, and Google Map wasn't being very helpful either due to the fact that a lot of the roads it suggested turned out to be private Indian roads, closed with gates.
+So I decided to resort to my traditional driving approach when in discovery mode: use luck to get to the Shiprock, and then use the GPS to get back to the main road.

-This picture was taken from one of the many dead ends we found in our exploration.
+This picture was taken from one of the many "dead ends" we stumbled into during our exploration.
 We tried taking several dirt roads, each time ending up "lost" -- well, you know, as lost as you can get with a nice SUV and a GPS on board.